timcdlucas/translucent_interpretable_ML_review/translucent.md

 The fact that gestation length is found to be important also highlights the issue of causality; it is not clear which direction causality flows between gestation length and litter size.
 Does large litter sizes force gestation length to be small or does short gestation length allow large litters?
 It could also be true that causality flows in different directions in different species.
-Some models also allow tests of significance on variable importance measures (table todo).
+Some models also allow tests of significance on variable importance measures.
 While these come with all the normal caveats for significance testing, the probability scale might be more useful for interpretation than the earlier values scaled by the maximum importance values.
 <!--- edited 1--->